Summary

 Top Graph Types That Work

 Line graphs rule successful funding talks.
-They clearly show income growth and user numbers over time.
-They show other key numbers too. backers can instantly see your path and potential.
+They clearly show income growth and user numbers over time, plus other key numbers. backers can instantly see your path and potential.

 Bar charts work very well for comparing results across different periods or groups.
-They're perfect for showing quarterly results.
-They're great for breaking down income by product line.
+They're perfect for showing quarterly results and breaking down income by product line.

 Graph Types That Hurt Your Chances

-Hard 3D charts confuse more than they help. backers want to understand your data quickly.
-They don't want to decode fancy graphics.
+Complex 3D charts confuse more than they help. backers want to understand your data quickly, not decode fancy graphics.
 Stick to simple 2D visuals in your business plan graphs.

 Pie charts with too many slices become hard to read.
 If you have more than five groups, use a bar chart instead.
 Your backers shouldn't need a magnifying glass to read your data.